eda-labs/nfd24-lab/docs/lab2.md

 - Add `eda.nokia.com/role=edge` to the Interface Selector
 - Set `1000` in the VLAN ID field

 To verify that our change will generate the configs we are looking for, let's add a commit message and dry-run the change.
-Notice the transaction failed, head over to see the details of the transaction.
+Notice the transaction failed—head over to see the details of the transaction.

-Looks like VLAN 1000 is already in use by `customer1`, we could go and fix our newly created VLAN to use a different VLAN but we're going to make things more interesting by changing the VLAN in `customer1` from 1000 to 2000 while leaving `customer2's` VLAN to 1000.
+Looks like VLAN 1000 is already in use by `customer1`.
+We could go and fix our newly created VLAN to use a different VLAN, but we're going to make things more interesting by changing the VLAN in `customer1` from 1000 to 2000 while leaving `customer2`'s VLAN at 1000.

-This will swap all existing subinterfaces using VLAN 1000 to VLAN 2000 and add new subinterfaces for VLAN 1000 in a new bridge domain...in a single transaction!
+This will swap all existing subinterfaces using VLAN 1000 to VLAN 2000 and add new subinterfaces for VLAN 1000 in a new bridge domain... all in a single transaction!

-Add the change to the transaction basket, dry-run it and if all OK lets commit.
+Add the change to the transaction basket, dry-run it, and if all is OK, let's commit.

 <iframe width="100%" height="600px" src="https://www.youtube.com/embed/ChWJ8ZmwjYc" title="VLAN swap" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>